Terms of Reference

 Video transcript

-Members of the Board must ensure the Board acts in a manner consistent with this Terms of Reference and the priorities issued by the Minister for Disability Issues.
+Members of the Board must ensure the Board acts in a manner consistent with this Terms of Reference and the priorities issued by the Minister.

-Board members will comply with all Board policies, including its Code of Conduct and Conflict of Interest Policy, and relevant legislation.
+Board members will comply with all Board policies, including its Code of Conduct, Code of Conduct Complaints Process, and Conflict of Interest Policy, and relevant legislation.

 The Board will meet at least four times per year.
 The Board Chair may call additional meetings as required, within available budget.